MilesCranmer/AirspeedVelocity.jl/README.md

 - `--path <arg>`: Path of the package.
 - `--bench-on <arg>`: If the script is not set, this specifies the revision at which to download `benchmark/benchmarks.jl` from the package.
+- `--nsamples-load-time <arg>`: Number of samples to take when measuring load time of the package (default: 1).
+(This means starting a Julia process for each sample.)

 # Flags